 I first met Suzanne when she was the race director of the TKO Melanoma 5K, a race near and dear to my heart.
-Previously, we had chatted online when she had some questions regarding my JFK 50-Miler plaque.
+Previously, we had chatted online when she had some questions regarding my JFK 50-Miler plaque after seeing a picture of it on social media.
 It intrigued me that Suzanne, a runner herself, had transitioned from running an ultra into completing triathlons, and I wanted to learn more about how that came to be.

 I also knew I had a lot to learn about the life of a triathlete and wanted to soak up as much as I could from this ambitious athlete!
 I would have loved to interview Suzanne during a run or bike ride, but knew that would be impossible, so I chose instead to send questions her way.